astronomer/docs/astro/best-practices/deploy-with-api.md

 If the Astro API has access to your Astro project files, you can use the `deploy` endpoints in the Astro API to complete either an image deploy or DAG-only deploy.
 You can then implement scripts to automate deploys as an alternative to using the Astro CLI or the Astro GitHub integration.

-This best practice guide walks through the steps that are necessary to deploy code to Astro using the Astro API.
-It also provides example bash scripts that implement these steps for different types of deploy workflows in your own CI/CD pipelines.
-This example uses Docker to build the image, but you can use a similar tool like [kaniko](https://github.com/GoogleContainerTools/kaniko).
+This best practice guide first walks through the steps that are necessary to deploy code to Astro using the Astro API for three different code deploy methods, a complete project deploy, an image deploy, and a DAGs-only deploy.
+Then, the guide shows you the recommended way to combine these three automated processes to create a script with conditional logic that can automatically deploy code to Astro, depending on which types of files change in your Astro project.

+These examples are bash scripts that use Docker to build the image, but you can use a similar tool like [kaniko](https://github.com/GoogleContainerTools/kaniko).
 You can also use a different scripting language, like Python, instead of bash.

 ## Feature overview